Life Will Find A Way

 Q: How does "Life will find a way" relate to human activity?

 A: The phrase underscores the interconnectedness of all life and the importance of responsible stewardship of the planet.
 Human activity is altering the environment at an unprecedented rate, threatening biodiversity and potentially exceeding the adaptive capacity of many species.
-We have a responsibility to mitigate these impacts to ensure that life continues to find a way.
+We have a responsibility to mitigate these impacts to check that life continues to find a way.

 Q: What can we learn from extremophiles?